How to Grill Chicken Breast (and Keep It Juicy!)

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 The days of dull, dry chicken are over.
-Learning how to grill chicken breast is the easiest and most delicious way to chow down on chicken.
-Add juicy grilled chicken to your summer menu by following our expert tips.
+Learn how to grill chicken breast for the easiest summer dinner.

 If you’ve never experienced a dry chicken breast, I’m truly jealous.
-Biting into a grilled chicken sandwich or protein-packed salad and instead of that wonderfulness, tasting a dull, chalky chunk of chicken is just sad.
+Biting into a grilled chicken sandwich or protein-packed salad and tasting a dull, chalky chunk of chicken is just sad.
 Unfortunately, turning out tasteless poultry is a common problem, especially among new cooks.
 Chicken is a delicate protein that dries out fast.
-One minute too many on the heat can take the bird from tender and juicy to boring and blah.
+One minute too long on the heat can take the bird from tender and juicy to boring and blah.

 But with a few simple tips from our Test Kitchen, you don’t need to worry about making dry chicken again.
 We’ll show you how to grill chicken and keep it perfectly juicy and ready for salads, sandwiches and more.
 Learning how to make grilled chicken has never been so easy!